 Once we reached the end of the cave, we walked up a few stairs and back down the original path to the locker area.
 We quickly changed and walked over for lunch.
 Lunch consisted of a bit of chicken, rice and beans and coleslaw.
 There were drinks available to purchase at the bar.
 If you are vegetarian, I found bags of chips, some candy bars and nachos available for sale.
 After lunch, we repeated the earlier process of hopping on the school bus and then our tour bus back to port.

 Overall I am glad I did the excursion and faced my fears.
 Was it what I expected sort of but not really.
 The time in the cave was a lot shorter than I pictured it being.
-Which worked for me since I don't like caves but if you are expecting a long tour you may be disappointed.
+This worked for me since I don't like caves but if you are expecting a long tour you may be disappointed.

 I wanted to share the top questions I had going into the tour and the answers in case you are worried about the same things

--How long is the hike for the Belize Cave Tubing Excursion
+How long is the hike for the Belize Cave Tubing Excursion

 The hike takes about 30 minutes.
 There are around 10 stairs down to the river at the beginning, and then you cross the river and head up 33 stairs before walking a pretty flat trail to the beginning of the cave tubing.